 This Extended Health benefit covers the following expenses when incurred by you or your dependents as a result of the necessary treatment of an illness or injury.
-For any items not specifically listed in this booklet, it is recommended you check with Pacific Blue Cross, prior to purchase, to determine the extent of your coverage.
+For any items not specifically listed in this booklet, it is recommended you check with Pacific Blue Cross, prior to purchase, to determine the extent of any coverage.

-PBC Member Profile: You can obtain on-line information on your Extended Health coverage and eligible dependents through PBC's Member Profile website at: service.pac.bluecross.ca/member.
+PBC Member Profile: You can obtain online information on your EHC coverage and eligible dependents through PBC's Member Profile website at: service.pac.bluecross.ca/member.
+Eligible expenses under this Extended Health benefit are: